facilityregistry/fred-api/docs/api_1_1.rst

 HTTP Responses
 ~~~~~~~~~~~~~~
 - **200 OK** - All Indicates that the specified action was successfully completed.
 A 200 response indicates that the registry did successfully perform the operation and the response contains the final result of the action.
+- **201 Created** -  Indicates that a request was successful and as a result, a resource has been created
 - **401 Unauthorized** - Raised when the client attempts to perform an operation against a resource which requires authorization.
 This error code indicates a challenge for client credentials.
 - **403 Forbidden** - Indicates that the client does not have the necessary permission to perform the specified operation against the requested resource.
 - **404 Not Found** - Indicates that a resource was not found or is not available.